M&T Bank RESTORE:

 Have you ever wondered what a baby dragonfly looks like?
 Or where butterflies go in the rain?
 Visit Lewis Ginter Botanical Garden to learn the answers to these questions and more, as we reveal the secret lives of bugs!

-Starting this spring, the Garden will be featuring an educational display of live insects and other invertebrates, highlighting the fascinating life details of critters found in your yard, neighborhood or local park.
+The Garden features an educational display of live insects and other invertebrates, highlighting the fascinating life details of critters found in your yard, neighborhood or local park.
 You’ll learn about what they eat, where they live, and what you can do at home to create a thriving habitat—not just for bugs—but for the entire web of life.
-Staff will be showcasing an ever-changing array of native species, in all stages of life.
-Drop by from 10 a.m. to 2 p.m. on select days to get an up-close and personal introduction to some of our weird and wonderful native bugs!
+Staff and volunteers will be showcasing an ever-changing array of native species, in all stages of life.
+Drop by from 10 a.m. to 2 p.m. to get an up-close and personal introduction to some of our weird and wonderful native bugs!

 Artists in Residence

 We are delighted to announce Unicia Buster and Alfonso Pérez Acosta as our first ever Artists in Residence at Lewis Ginter Botanical Garden.
 Both of these artists reflect a deep connection to human resilience in their artistic practice.
 The equation of nature plus art is a beautiful combination to start healing and restoring ourselves.
-Meet the artists!
+We can’t wait for our Artists in Residence to inspire you with art created onsite before your eyes!
+Meet the artists.

 Love butterflies?
 Learn more about which butterflies to look for and how to attract them to your own yard.